Beginner's guide: How to celebrate Carnival in Eindhoven

 How should I dress up?

 Actually you can't go wrong here, people even dress up as bananas and frogs.
 It's mainly a chance to be someone completely different for once!
-Originality is always appreciated, a wink to current events as well.
+Originality is always appreciated, as is a nod to current events.
 If you have a hard time getting your costume organised, get some inspiration from your favourite Netflix series.

 Where can I buy Carnival clothes?